What has a lot of protein?

 How much protein per kg?

-In short: protein requirements are individual and depend on many factors such as body weight, age, or activity level.
-For the general population, a recommendation of 0.8 g protein per kg body weight applies.
-For other groups such as physically active people (1.2–2 g) or older adults (1 g), different values apply.
-Protein needs are also increased during pregnancy and breastfeeding.
+In short: The protein requirement is individually and depends on many different factors such as body weight, age, and activity level.
+For the general population, a recommendation of 0.8 g protein per kg body weight.
+For other groups such as sports enthusiasts (1, 2-2 g) or older (1 g) However, different values apply.
+There is also an increased protein requirement during pregnancy or breastfeeding.

 Why are proteins important?

-Why should we even think about what is high in protein?
-Why are proteins so in focus?
+Why do we even need to think about what has a lot of protein?
+Why are proteins such a focus?

-Proteins are incredibly versatile nutrients and the current hype is absolutely deserved!
-Proteins are little all-rounders and essential for our entire body.
+Proteins are incredibly versatile nutrients, and the current hype is entirely justified!
+Proteins are, in fact, small all-rounders and important for our entire body.

-Basically, along with carbohydrates and fats, proteins are one of the macronutrients.
-Proteins provide us with energy and supply crucial building blocks for our body: amino acids.
+Basically, we know proteins alongside carbohydrates and Fatn as one of the Macronutrients.
+Proteins provide us energy and also provide us with important building blocks for our body: the Amino acids.

 • Energy metabolism